mykzacharysanmiguel/ECE-2112-PA-4/README.md

 This gets the data of students with a Communications Track and a Hometown of Visayas.
 Then only their `Name`, `Gender`, grades in `Math`, `Electronics`, as well as their `Average` grade.

-Now that were done with getting the required data, we will then output the obtained data.
+Now that we're done getting the required data, we will output the obtained data.
 The entire code should look like:

 ```python
 data = pd.read_excel('board2.xlsx')